-You’re always going to see some bubbles in an aquarium.
-Most likely, the filter produces a continuous stream, and that’s a good thing!
+Where there’s water, there are bubbles.
+It’s unavoidable and you’ll be chasing an impossible dream if you try to eliminate them from your aquarium entirely.
+For starters, the filter produces a continuous stream, and that’s a good thing!
 It means the system works.
 But some bubbles may reveal underlying problems with your water or with your inhabitants.
 So, why are there bubbles in your fish tank, and how do you know if those little oxygen sacks indicate an issue or a healthy ecosystem?
 Here’s how to tell where they’re coming from and figure out what to do about it.

 Why are there bubbles on plants?

-As mentioned, your bubbles are often totally normal as part of a healthy tank that continues to cycle through water.
+Like we said, bubbles are often totally normal — no action required.
 This will especially hold true if you have live plants, which produce oxygen naturally and sometimes hold on to it in the form of bubbles.
 Of course, those eventually dissipate, at which point the gas inside seeps into the water.
 That’s good!
 Fish need to breathe just like the rest of us and do so through their gills by pulling oxygen from the water in the tank.
+These types of bubbles go on the good to neutral list.

 Why are there bubbles covering the surface?

 So, what happens when there’s not enough oxygen for your fish to function happily?
-If you see bubbles in a fish tank floating at the top and multiple swimmers coming up to them, that often means your tank lacks enough of the vital gas.
 When they can’t get it from the water, they’ll make their way to the surface and breathe the air.
-Some fish do this frequently, as do aquatic frogs and other nonfish aquarium dwellers, so don’t take that act alone as an immediate cause for concern.
+Some fish do this frequently, as do aquatic frogs and other non-fish aquarium dwellers, so don’t take that act alone as an immediate cause for concern.

 But a buildup of bubbles from too many fish breaths could tell you that it’s time to reexamine your levels.
-A water change will fix the problem — make sure to slowly pour the water in for maximum effect.
+A water change will fix the problem — make sure to pour the water slowly in for maximum effect.
 And look into any larger issues since your tank might be dirty or overcrowded.

 Why are the bubbles clinging to fish?

-Finding bubbles clinging to your fish should start to ring some alarms.
+Finding bubbles clinging to your fish should ring some alarms.
 Examine them closely and call an expert to determine the issue.
 Unfortunately, it could be ich or gas bubble disease, both big problems.
 If you determine that ich or another parasite is causing them, look to a few simple conditioners for a cure.

 However, gas bubble disease occurs when you make too many temperature or pressure changes to the aquarium.
 Keeping your tank clean but without replacing all the water prevents this.
 Once your fish has it, submerge him in very deep, high-pressure water and call your fish doctor for assistance.

 Why won’t the bubbles pop?

-Sometimes this looks more like foam than individual bubbles, but it always means trouble.
-More specifically, you need to clean your tank and figure out why it’s getting too dirty in the first place.
 Check your filtration system and determine whether it needs replacing or an upgrade.
 Go through the deep-cleaning process, including gravel and accessories, and do a partial water change.
 Remember not to do a full water change except in extreme emergencies, as that will introduce more challenges than it solves.

 Why are there bubbles in a betta tank?